kalthommusa/Stop-Signs-Application/README.md

 Then, I retrained the deep neural network on the updated dataset.
 Apparently, an increase in the number of images led to an increase in the accuracy of the custom model, as well as an increase in the total training run time.

-accuracy & training run time of 200 images
+accuracy & training run time of 200 images:

 ![](images/accuracy-200.png)

-accuracy & training run time of 400 images
+accuracy & training run time of 400 images:

 ![](images/accuracy-400.png)